fhessman/scientific-snap/Examples/ExoplanetTransit/README.md

 - finally, after moving the exoplanet, have it paste its costume onto the Stage and show itself as well.

 ![tell sprites](./images/tell_sprites.png)

+Note that "tell" is a good way to give **Sprites** a series of standard commands; for non-standard commands you'll need to use "run" unless you want to have to mention the receiving Sprite twice - once for the receiver, and again to set the non-standard command.

 ---